 - currentMonthDataConsumption = the total data consumed in the current month.

 - DaysInMonth = the total number of days in the month.

 For example, in a 30-day month, if at the end of the 15th day the instance has received 10 TB of data and the consumption in the last 24h is 0.48TB (20GB/h), the projected data consumption will be 10 TB + (0.48 TB * (360h / 24h)) = 17.2 TB.

 The Projected Data Consumption field is crucial because it provides an estimate on how much data you will consume by the end of the month.
 This number should never exceed your allocated monthly usage.
-Exceeding the monthly limit turns USM Anywhere into one of four Consumption Modes, determined by the degree to which you have exceeded your tier.
+Exceeding the monthly limit automatically transitions your USM Anywhere into one of four Consumption Modes, determined by the degree to which you have exceeded your tier.
 More importantly, USM Anywhere's performance deteriorates.
 System process time increases, causing the sensor cache to fill up and the sensor to disconnect.

-AT&T Cybersecurity recommends that you monitor your projected data consumption early and constantly, so that you can perform countermeasures when you're to exceed your monthly limit.
+AT&T Cybersecurity recommends that you monitor your projected data consumption early and constantly so that you can perform countermeasures when you're expected to exceed your monthly limit.
 You can reduce consumption by monitoring fewer networks, cutting down the number of data sources, or creating filtering rules to restrict data collection.